 The Tru64 UNIX implementation of ATM consists of permanent virtual circuit support; switched virtual circuit support through ATM Forum UNI 3.0 and 3.1 signalling for point-to-point connections; ATM Forum Integrated Local Management Interface (ILMI) for dynamic network address registration; Classical IP (as defined by RFC 1577, RFC 1483, and RFC 1626); and LAN Emulation over ATM (as defined by The ATM Forum Version 1 standard).
-For more information on ATM, see Asynchronous Transfer Mode and Network Administration guides.
+For more information on ATM, see the Asynchronous Transfer Mode manual and the Network Administration: Connections manual.